ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-create-vol-10k-iops}

-To ensure a throttling of 10000 IOPS, the volume capacity should be at least 10000/3 = 3334GB.
-So, you must create a volume with capacity ~3500GB.
+To help ensure a throttling of 10000 IOPS, the volume capacity should be at least 10000/3 = 3334 GB.
+So, you must create a volume with capacity ~3500 GB.

 ### How to create volume for a workload that requires a throughput of 1000MBps?
 {: faq}
 {: #faq-create-vol-thruput-1kmbps}

-To ensure a throttling of 1000 * 1000KBps, max IOPS should be 1000000/16 = 62500.
-So, you must create volumes with total capacity 62500/3 = ~21TB.
+To help ensure a throttling of 1000 * 1000 KBps, max IOPS should be 1000000/16 = 62500.
+So, you must create volumes with total capacity 62500/3 = ~21 TB.

-## FAQs on low cost objects
+## FAQs on low-cost objects
 {: #faq-low-cost-objects}

-### What is the defaul storage class for low cost objects?
+### What is the defaul storage class for low-cost objects?
 {: faq}
 {: #faq-default-sc}

-For Low Cost Object, new S3 accounts will have STANDARD_IA as the default storage class.
+For Low-cost Object, new S3 accounts will have STANDARD_IA as the default storage class.